 Lawmaker: New York jail heath care needs oversight

-NEW YORK (AP) — A New York City councilman says he'll hold an oversight hearing this year to examine the care provided by a contracted company in city jails, where documents show timeliness and quality of care were issues in more than a dozen inmate deaths since 2009.
+NEW YORK (AP) — A city councilman on Monday said he will hold an oversight hearing this year to examine health care services at Rikers Island and other city jails, where documents obtained by The Associated Press raised troubling questions about quality and timeliness of care in more than a dozen inmate deaths since 2009.

 Council health committee chairman Corey Johnson said the AP's report last week detailing 15 troubling inmate deaths called for examination of the care provided by Brentwood, Tennessee-based Corizon Health Inc., the nation's largest private provider of correctional health care.

 "Given that Corizon's contract is up for renewal next year, we have to take a serious look at whether they are an appropriate contracted provider," Johnson said.
 "From everything I've learned so far, I don't think they are."

 Corizon has a three-year, $126.6 million contract to provide services in city lockups.
 The contract expires in December 2015.

 A contract evaluation obtained by the AP shows city officials downgraded Corizon's performance from "good" in 2012 to "fair" in 2013, citing inconsistent leadership and care in several mental observation units.